Oldham County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain an occupational license, also known as a hardship license, which allows you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a restricted license, also known as an occupational license, in Texas.
+This allows you to drive for essential purposes, such as:

 Getting Your License Back